wallarm/product-documentation/docs/latest/user-guides/settings/integrations/jira.md

 # Atlassian Jira

-You can set up Wallarm to create issues in Jira when [vulnerabilities](../../../glossary-en.md#vulnerability) are detected, all or only for the selected risk level(s):
+You can set up Wallarm to create issues in Jira when [vulnerabilities](../../../glossary-en.md#vulnerability) are detected, all or only for the selected risk level(s) - high, medium or low.

-* High risk
-* Medium risk
-* Low risk

 ## Setting up integration